coreymwamba/phd-tools/README.md

 ### 3. Tasks/to-do lists

 I have also included a simple `nanorc` style file for todo lists; and a script that generates a text file for Conky.
-There is quite a bit of advice of writing to-do lists, and I won't replicate it here.
+There is quite a bit of advice on writing to-do lists, and I won't replicate it here.
 Personally, I found the Urgent-Important Matrix useful, so I added a simple way being able to add that into a `TODO` or `tasks` text file.

 + Urgent (*U*) = to be done right way
 + Important (*I*) = to be done by you because you care